 During the 2007 Greek forest fires 84 people lost their lives including several fire fighters.
 It was thought that hot temperatures, including three consecutive heat waves of over 40 °C produced over 3,000 forest fires from the end of June to early September.

 After 11 years, on 23rd of July 2018, over 60 people have been killed and more than 150 injured after wildfires swept through a small resort town near Athens, Greece.
 The fires were close to 2IJS Symposium Venue.

 We express our most sincere condolences to the Greek people, our thoughts and prayers are with those lost and their families.

 A paper about African golden wolf and a featured video "A wolf in jackal's clothing" were published in BMC Zoology Journal in April 2017.
 Confirmed African wolf localities (black dots) are presented in the map above (BMC Zoology, 2017).
 The African wolf has been assigned for a long period to Canis aureus species.
 It was suggested that the estimated current geographic range of golden jackal in Africa represents the African wolf range (Suvi Kristiina Viranta-Kovanen et al 2017).
 See bottom of this page.

-Associate Professor of Animal Diversity
+Professor of Animal Diversity